AnyChart/docs.anychart.com/Gantt_Chart_NEW/Timeline/Header.md

 To configure all levels, access the header by combining {api:anychart.charts.Gantt#getTimeline}getTimeline(){api} with {api:anychart.core.ui.Timeline#header}header(){api}.

-Then use methods of {api:anychart.core.gantt.TimeLineHeader}anychart.core.gantt.TimeLineHeader{api}, for example {api:anychart.core.gantt.TimeLineHeader#enabled}enabled(){api} to enable or disable the header.
+Then use methods of {api:anychart.core.gantt.TimeLineHeader}anychart.core.gantt.TimeLineHeader{api} – for example, {api:anychart.core.gantt.TimeLineHeader#enabled}enabled(){api}, which allows enabling or disabling the header.

 In the sample below, the background stroke is set for all levels (other appearance settings are shown in [Appearance](#appearance)):